GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-citations-and-attachments.md

     location of a policy document within the CSP's intranet.
 The same `resource` could have a second `rlink` field with a *relative* path to the same policy document.
-Having both allows the CSP to maintain the link to authoritative location of the policy when working with the OSCAL file internally, while allowing a cached, local copy to travel with the OSCAL file when delivered to FedRAMP for review.
+Having both allows the CSP to maintain the link to the authoritative location of the policy when working with the OSCAL file internally, while allowing a cached, local copy to travel with the OSCAL file when delivered to FedRAMP for review.